brookingcharlie/axon-demo/README.md

-# jpa-axon-demo
+# axon-demo

-Axon demo using simple JPA persistence (not event sourcing)
+Axon demo with branches for event-sourced and JPA persistence

 ## Usage